 British Columbia/Metro Vancouver remains the top production centre by value and volume in Canada and third in North America behind LA and New York

-The same Film LA study on 2020 television spending noted that British Columbia/Vancouver accounted for three-quarters of all new streaming projects in Canada (16) Canada while Ontario/Toronto hosted seven, and Alberta/Calgary accounted for the remaining one.
+The same Film LA study on 2020 television spending noted that British Columbia/Vancouver accounted for two-thirds of all new streaming projects in Canada (16) Canada while Ontario/Toronto hosted seven, and Alberta/Calgary accounted for the remaining one.

 In total, British Columbia hosted 48 live-action scripted television series in 2020 – an increase of 29.7 percent over 2019 previous years.
 Ontario experienced even more meteoric growth in 2020, hosting a total of 25 scripted series, representing a two-thirds increase of 66.7 percent over 2019.